coder/coder/docs/contributing/frontend.md

 ## Components and Modules

-Components should be atomic, generic and should not describe any specific business logic.
-Modules are similar to components except that they can be more complex and they do contain business logic specific to the product.
+Components should be atomic, reusable and free of business logic.
+Modules are similar to components except that they can be more complex and can contain business logic specific to the product.

 ### MUI